Impossible Mission: Reception

-In March 1985, Computer & Video Games rated the Commodore 64 version 38 out of 40 and awarded it Game of the Month.
+In the April 1985 issue, Computer & Video Games rated the Commodore 64 version 38 out of 40 and awarded it Game of the Month.
 In May 1985, Zzap!64 editors ranked Impossible Mission second in their list of the best Commodore 64 games, while readers ranked it first, with 26% of votes.
 Citing Impossible Mission as example, Compute!'s Gazette in 1986 praised Caswell as "one of those rare people who has all the skills necessary to create and design an outstanding game" while software development teams were becoming more common.

 COMPUTE! listed the game in May 1988 as one of "Our Favorite Games", writing that the sound effects of the character committing suicide was one of their guilty pleasures.
 Console XS rated the Sega Master System version 89% in 1992.
-The ZX Spectrum version was voted the 28th best game of all time in a special issue of Your Sinclair magazine in 2004.

 Editors have praised it as "the first game that scared me" thanks to its early use of digitized voice and mood setting audio effects.
 Stuff magazine listed it as one of the 10 best games for the Commodore 64 in their Commodore 64 at 40 article.